Jet (song)

 "Jet" is a song by Paul McCartney and Wings from their third studio album Band on the Run (1973).
 It was the first British and American single to be released from the album.
-The song's title was inspired by the name of a pony Paul came across while writing the song on a farm in Scotland.

-The song peaked at number 7 on both the British and American charts on 30 March 1974, also charting in multiple countries in Europe.
-It has since been released on numerous compilation albums, and has since become one of the band's best-known tracks.
+The song peaked at No. 7 on the British and American charts on 30 March 1974, also charting in multiple countries in Europe.
+It has since been released on numerous compilation albums.

 Background

 Reviewers have reported that the song's title was inspired by the McCartneys' Labrador Retriever dog named "Jet".
 McCartney has substantiated this claim: